-- Talking to your child in a positive way about school in general, and what to expect. - Helping your child to become more independent in activities such as dressing, going to the toilet, hand-washing, eating etc. - Making sure that your child knows what his or hers (lunchboxes, clothing etc) and making sure that it is clearly named. - Some parents have found it helpful to their child to "practise" using their lunchbox/getting changed for P.E. before starting school!
+- Talking to your child in a positive way about school in general, and what to expect. - Helping your child to become more independent in activities such as dressing, going to the toilet, hand-washing, eating etc. - Making sure that your child knows what is his or hers (school bag, water bottle clothing etc.) and making sure that it is clearly named. - Some parents have found it helpful for their child to "practise" using their school bag/getting changed for P.E. before starting school!